leapfrogtechnology/just-handlebars-helpers/README.md

 Parameters:
 ```
 condition [boolean] Satisfying condition for getting first value.
 Either true of false.
 (Required)
-value1 [mixed] First value to be displayed as result.
+value1 [any] First value to be displayed as result.
 (Required)
-value2 [mixed] Second value to be displayed as result.
+value2 [any] Second value to be displayed as result.
 Defaults to an empty string (Optional)
 ```
-Returns `mixed`
+Returns `any`

 Usage:
 ```